Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Aboriginal Justice Caucus Assessment

-Recommendation 42 was intended to Improve the collection and publication of demographic information on people in police cells.
+Recommendation 42 was intended to improve the collection and publication of demographic information on people in police cells.

 No actions have been taken that align with the intent of Recommendation 42, as data is not regularly published about police cells.
 While this information was produced at part of the National Police Custody surveys, the last survey for which data was published was over twenty years ago in 2002.
 There is also no evidence in the Crimes Act 2014 or otherwise of government requirements to provide the relevant information.